Last month, Facebook announced its update to start ranking faster loading webpages higher on its newsfeed.

 GTMetrix is a free program and is one of the most preferred tools by experts.
 Not only does it scan and provide full reports from PageSpeed to Waterfall, but it also offers actionable recommendations in optimizing your website.

-Other features includes access in monitoring pages, setting up monitored alerts, tests from multiple regions, analyzing mobile performance, and even video capturing of results and reports.
+Other features include access in monitoring pages, setting up monitored alerts, tests from multiple regions, analyzing mobile performance, and even video capturing of results and reports.

 Optimising Your Load Time

-A website’s slow load time can cause friction and a severe damage to your conversion rate.
+A website’s slow load time can cause friction and severe damage to your conversion rate.